julianofirme/brand-mate/README.md

-# RAG Chat
+# BrandMate

-A modern web application that enables users to have interactive conversations about PDF documents using AI.
-Built with Next.js, TypeScript, and integrated with Ollama for AI capabilities.
+A modern web application designed for collaborative branding discussions, enabling users to upload and interact with PDF documents in real-time using AI.
+Built with Next.js, TypeScript, and integrated with Groq API for intelligent, context-aware branding insights.
+BrandMate streamlines branding strategies by automatically extracting key details from documents and facilitating focused, interactive conversations.

 ## 🌟 Features